joaomgcd/AutoToolsWebScreens/README.md

 # AutoToolsWebScreens
 Stuff injected into every AutoTools web Screens that you can use in your own Web Screen presets

+# Quick Start
+Look at [this](demos/input/page.html) example on how to create a simple Web Screen with an input field.
+You'll learn how to make a Web Screen send out an AutoApps command and what a basic page structure looks like.

 # How To Use
 Look into each file and stuff will be documented :)